Raspberry Cold Brew Coffee Shrub

 If you have never tried a shrub, you are in for a treat.
 And no, we don’t mean the bush in the front of your house!
 Also called drinking vinegar, shrubs are a classic, old-timey beverage that has been making a comeback in recent years.
 They are especially popular with mixologists at the moment, who are using shrubs to create inventive drinks that are a refreshing change from the typical syrupy sweet cocktail.

 Shrubs start with equal parts fruit and sugar (by weight).
 The first step is to allow the fruit and sugar to macerate in the refrigerator overnight.
 Then strain out the fruit solids and add an equal amount of your favorite vinegar to the fruit juice to create the shrub syrup.
 When you’re in need of a refreshing drink, simply add the syrup to your water (sparkling or still) and sip away.

-Of course, we took the basic recipe for a shrub syrup and added Cold Brew coffee to make it even more delicious.
-You’re likely to already have some Cold Brew in the refrigerator this time of year.
-But if not, start by brewing one of our single serve Cold Brew pods (find step-by-step instructions here).
-The rich Dark Roast of our Cold Brew has a full rich flavor with notes of chocolate and a smooth sweet finish.
+Of course, we took the basic recipe for a shrub syrup and steeped our coffee overnight to make a real Cold Brew, to make this drink even more delicious.
+If you’d prefer to use regular brewed coffee, you can do that as well.
+Choose one of our rich dark roast coffees, like Kiawah Organic, with notes of chocolate and a smooth sweet finish.
 It pairs perfectly with the raspberries and orange in the shrub syrup.

-Feel free to experiment with the recipe below based on the fruit you have available in your refrigerator or garden.
+Feel free to experiment with the recipe below based on the fruit or coffee you have available.
 Or if you would like to turn it into a cocktail, simply swap out the seltzer water for sparkling wine or vodka.
-Any way you try it, though, we are certain that this will become your drink of choice all summer long!
+Any way you try it, though, we are certain that this will become one of your favorites.